HyeonJun-Ryu/Online-AI-Supervisor/README.md

 * opencv-python-3.4.8.29

 ## 1. Installation
+(This guide is based on python and pycharm installed.)
 In PyCharm terminal, enter this command. " pip install opencv-python==3.4.8.29 " (The new version may not work properly.)

 ## 2. How to use